mayankdewan/Minesweeper/README.md

 This Repo contains the implementation of classic Minesweeper game utilizing the Depth-First Search (DFS) algorithm.
 The game is played on a grid of cells, some containing mines.
 The objective is to reveal all cells without hitting a mine.
 Users can input commands in the format {character}{numeric}, such as A1 or FA1 to flag a specific cell.

 ## Grid Format
-The grid is represented as follows:
+The grid is represented as follows: <br />
    A B C D <br />
 1  _ _ _ _ <br />
 2  _ _ _ _ <br />